magnusouren/it2810-project2/README.md

 This section provides an overview of the available npm scripts for this project.
 These scripts help you manage development, testing, building, and other maintenance tasks for the project.

 ```
-npm install
+npm setup
 ```

 To be executed in order to run the project.
+Installs all dependencies in the project.

 ```
 npm run dev